 Edibles for Glaucoma

 Most of the above strains we listed might be excellent, but you’d be hard-pressed to find them anywhere outside of the form of fresh plants.
-While that’s a good thing for some, others prefer the more immediately accessible nature of, say, cannabis edibles.
+While that’s a good thing for some, others prefer the more immediately accessibility of cannabis edibles.

 What’s more, the old cliché of edibles being foul-tasting or boring to consume is more than outmoded, as these Gummies eagerly demonstrate.
 Available in eight fruity flavors, their sweet and summery aroma is a real cherry on top of what is essentially a highly-concentrated, broad-spectrum hemp oil supplement.